tikv/deep-dive-tikv/src/resource-scheduling/scheduler-of-kubernetes.md

 Kubernetes is a Docker-based open source container cluster management system initiated and maintained by the Google team.
 It supports not only common cloud platforms but also internal data centers.

-Kubernetes built on top of Docker can build a container scheduling service, which is designed to allow users to manage cloud container clusters through Kubernetes clusters without the need for complex setup tasks.
+Kubernetes built a container scheduling service which is designed to allow users to manage cloud container clusters through Kubernetes clusters without the need for complex setup tasks.
 The system will automatically select the appropriate working node to perform specific container cluster scheduling processing.

 The scheduler needs to take into account individual and collective resource requirements, quality of service requirements, hardware/software/policy constraints, affinity and anti-affinity specifications, data locality, inter-workload interference, deadlines, and so on.